AmandaJBell/ud036_StarterCode/README.md

 Project: Movie Trailer Website  - AmandaJBell
 ================================
-This project was completed for the Udacity Fullstack Web Developer Nanodegree, and displays posters and titles of some of my favorite movies.
+This project was completed for the Udacity Fullstack Web Developer Nanodegree, and displays a webpage with posters and titles of some of my favorite movies.
 When a poster are clicked, the trailer of that film plays.

 Required Libraries and Dependencies
 -----------------------------------